How to make a bushel and a peck sign out of reclaimed lumber.

 Do you remember when the tree fell on my house?
 It crashed through my very old and weathered privacy fence.
-Several sections had to be replaced.
+It so happens, several sections had to be replaced.
 I, of course kept the old fence pieces.

 I used my sawzall to cut the braces apart, then used my circular saw to cut the fence boards.
 It is four boards by about 37 inches.

-I sort of did a whitewash on the boards using Glidden’s Crisp White Linen–
+I sort of did a whitewash on the boards using Glidden’s Crisp White Linen.
+Do you have a favorite "white"

-I designed the stencil in my Silhouette program.
+As I often do, I designed the stencil in my Silhouette program.
 I used the font BOSTON TRAFFIC (dafont.com) It was too large to cut out all at once, but I designed it and then moved the words where it would cut in two different sessions.
-This way all the words were centered and the letters were all the same size.

 edited to add: I have a new way of stenciling large signs like this.
 You can see a video with my step by step instructions in my post Repurposed Pallet Coffee Cup Rack.